Music of Nights Without Moon or Pearl CB0002

 Entrances is a work for four pianos—all four parts stunningly played by David Rosenboom, who also realized the specific construction of the version of this somewhat open-form piece that is heard here.
 Starting with intermittent bursts of notes, it builds to an extraordinarily dense barrage of sound.

 Michael Byron is a New Jersey/New York-based composer whose works have been performed around the world.
 As a performer, he has been a member various new music and experimental improvisation ensembles with such other composer/performers as David Rosenboom, Peter Garland, and William Winant and artists Jackie Humbert and George Manupelli.
 Byron has also been a member of the American Gamelan ensemble Son of Lion.
 He has taught at York University and served on the Board of Directors of the Aesthetic Research Centre of Canada, where he edited the first issue of Journal of Experimental Aesthetics.
 He also was the editor/publisher of Pieces, a series of books of music scores by contemporary American composers.
 Byron has received grants from the National Endowment for the Arts, the New York State Council for the Arts, and the Canada Council for the Arts, and he has had his music recorded on the Cold Blue and Neutral labels.

-David Rosenboom, the pianist(s) on Entrances and the conductor of the other two works on this disc, is a noted composer in his own right whose most recent CD, a collaboration with Anthony Braxton, was released on the Lovely Music label.
+David Rosenboom, the pianist(s) on Entrances and the conductor of the other two works on this disc, is a noted composer whose most recent CD, a collaboration with Anthony Braxton, was released on the Lovely Music label.
 Rosenboom is the Dean of the School of Music at Cal Arts.
 Rosenboom

 The CalArts New Century Players is an ensemble of CalArts instrumental faculty who are also top Los Angeles studio players and new music specialists.